 Menstrual cups as safe and effective as pads and tampons

-How to get rid of period pain
+How to get rid of period cramps

-If you've been having periods for a while, you might be able to notice the tell-tale signs of period pain in your tummy, back and legs, whether it's dull and constant or short painful spasms.
+If you've been having periods for a while, you might be able to notice the tell-tale signs of period cramps in your tummy, back and legs, whether it's dull and constant or short painful spasms.
 But what causes it?

-"Period pain, or menstrual cramps, are caused by contractions in the womb as it expels the womb lining and presses on blood vessels, which temporarily cut off the blood supply and restrict oxygen," says Dr Vanessa Mackay, consultant gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists.
+"Painful period, or menstrual cramps, are caused by contractions in the womb as it expels the womb lining and presses on blood vessels, which temporarily cut off the blood supply and restrict oxygen," says Dr Vanessa Mackay, consultant gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists.
 This causes the tissues in the womb to release chemicals triggering pain.

 If your period pain isn't caused by an underlying condition or causing severe pain, you should be able to treat it without seeing a doctor.